schmouk/PyRandLib/README.md

 ------------

-Currently, the only way to install PyRandLib is to download the .zip, .7z or .tar  archive,  and to put all of their contents in sub-directory site-pack- ages of directory Lib in your Python environment.
+Currently, the only way to install PyRandLib is to download the .zip, .7z or .tar  archive,  and  to  put  all  of  their contents in sub-directory site- packages of directory Lib in your Python environment.